tcorral/methodology-angular-development/README.md

 ### Use Angular with Require.js

-In this simple example, we show you how to load and use AngularJS in a Require.js module. [[View Code]]()
+In this simple example, we show you how to load and use AngularJS in a Require.js module. [[View Code]](angularbundle/src/main/webapp/static/angularbundle/widgets/angular-widget)

 ### Use 'ControllerAs'